levimcg/levimcg.com/src/projects/iu-gateway.md

 ---
 title: IU gateway
 description: Redesign of the gateway site for all nine of Indiana University’s campuses
-heroImage: ./src/img/projects/iu-gateway/iu-gateway-hero-image.webp
+hero:
+  url: "./src/img/projects/iu-gateway/iu-gateway-hero-image.webp"
-heroImageAltText: "Browser screenshot of the iu.edu website"
+  altText: "Browser screenshot of the iu.edu website"
 about: |
   [iu.edu](https://iu.edu) is Indiana University's (IU) system-wide gateway website where prospective students and their parents can go to find information about any of IU’s nine campuses.
 date: 2020-09-13